-Pet rats come in a vary of colors and breeds.
+Pet rats come in a variety of colors and breeds.
 Currently, there are over 70 recognized rat breeds.

 The main recognize breeds of rats are:

 Tailness (Manx) – No tail or may still have a small furry stub or very small tail.

 Dumbo – Again as the name implies it is normally slightly bigger than other rat breeds and their ears are a little bit bigger and rounder and are situated a little bit lower than other rat ears.
-This breed can also come in a vary of colors.
+This breed can also come in a variety of colors.

 Other Rat breeds varieties:

 Marked -This breed comes in normally two colors that form a set pattern.
 The National Fancy Rat Society has recognized 12 marked varieties.
 One example of a marked Rat breed is Capped – Mostly white with color on its head only.

 Other marked varieties are Berkshire, Badger, Hooked, Irish, Variegated, Essex, Blazed Essex, Chinchilla, Squirrel, Roan, and Striped Roan.

 Self Varieties – These breeds tend to be of one color.
-For example, Pink Eyed White – White color rat with pink eyes.
-Other Self Varieties are Champagne, Buff, Platinum, Quicksilver, British Blue, Black, Chocolate, Mink and Ivory.
+For example, Pink Eyed White – A white color rat with pink eyes.
+Other Self Varieties are Champagne, Buff, Platinum, Quicksilver, British Blue, Black, Chocolate, Mink, and Ivory.

 Other breeds that I would like to mention are:

 Siamese – very similar to the Siamese cat coloring.

 Rex – Evenly curled dense coat.
 Plus, will have curly whiskers.

-Reminder Rats can come in a vary of colors.
+Reminder Rats can come in a variety of colors.
 Personally, I like the Ivory rat breed.